-With respect to any options and stock appreciation rights, until the Shares subject to the Award are issued (as evidenced by the appropriate entry on the books of the Company) or of a duly authorized transfer agent of the Company), no right to receive dividends or any other rights as a stockholder will exist with respect to the Shares subject to such Award.
-Further, no adjustment will be made for a dividend or other right for which the record date is prior to the date the Shares are issued under an option or stock appreciation right, except as provided in the record date is prior to the date the Shares are issued under an option or stock appreciation right, except as provided in the record date is prior to the date the Shares are issued under an option or stock appreciation right, except as provided in the 2020 Plan.
-During any applicable period of restriction, service providers holding Shares of restricted stock will be entitled to receive all dividends and other distributions paid with respect to such Shares will be subject to the same restrictions on transferability and/or forfeitability as the Shares of restricted stock with respect to which they were paid.
-With respect to Marards of restricted stock units, performance units and performance shares, unit the Shares are issued, no right to receive dividends or distributions that the administrator provided, however, that any such dividends or any other rights as a stockholder will exist with respect to such Award, unless determined otherwise by the administrator; provided, however, that any such dividends or distributions that the administrator determines will be payable with respect to such Shares subject to the same vesting criteria and forfeitability provisions as the Shares subject to which they were paid.
-The number of Shares available for issuance under the 2020 Plan will not be reduced to reflect any dividends or other distributions share are reinvested into additional Shares or credited as additional Shares subject to an Award.
+With respect to any options and stock appreciation rights, until the Shares subject to the Award are issued (as evidenced by the appropriate entry on the books of the Company or of a duly authorized transfer agent of the Company), no right to receive dividends or any other rights as a stockholder will exist with respect to the Shares subject to such Award.
+Further, no adjustment will be made for a dividend or other right for which the record date is prior to the date the Shares are issued under an option or stock appreciation right, except as provided in the 2020 Plan.
+During any applicable period of restriction, service providers holding Shares of restricted stock will be entitled to receive all dividends and other distributions paid with respect to such Shares, unless the administrator provides otherwise; provided, however, that any such dividends or distributions payable with respect to such Shares will be subject to the same restrictions on transferability and/or forfeitability as the Shares of restricted stock with respect to which they were paid.
+With respect to Awards of restricted stock units, performance units and performance shares, until the Shares are issued, no right to receive dividends or any other rights as a stockholder will exist with respect to the Shares subject to such Award, unless determined otherwise by the administrator; provided, however, that any such dividends or distributions that the administrator determines will be payable with respect to such Shares will be subject to the same vesting criteria and forfeitability provisions as the Shares subject to such Award with respect to which they were paid.
+The number of Shares available for issuance under the 2020 Plan will not be reduced to reflect any dividends or other distributions that are reinvested into additional Shares or credited as additional Shares subject to or paid with respect to an Award.